lvgl/docs_old/hu/html/_sources/overview/style.md.txt

 ![](/misc/style-built-in.png "Built-in styles in LittlevGL Embedded Graphics Library")

-As you can see there is a style for screens, for buttons, plain and pretty styles and transparent styles as well.
+As you can see, there are built-in styles for screens, buttons, solid containers, and transparent containers.

-The `lv_style_transp`, `lv_style_transp_fit` and `lv_style_transp_tight` differ only in paddings: for `lv_style_transp_tight` all paddings are zero, for `lv_style_transp_fit` only hor and ver paddings are zero but has inner padding.
+The `lv_style_transp`, `lv_style_transp_fit` and `lv_style_transp_tight` differ only in paddings: for `lv_style_transp_tight` all paddings are zero, for `lv_style_transp_fit` only horizontal and vertical paddings are zero but has inner padding.

 ``` important:: Transparent built-in styles have *glass = 1* by default which means these styles (e.g. their colors) won't be inherited by children.
 ```

 The built in styles are global `lv_style_t` variables.
 You can use them like:
 ```c
 lv_btn_set_style(obj, LV_BTN_STYLE_REL, &lv_style_btn_rel)
 ```

 ## Create new styles
-You can modify the built-in styles or you can create new styles.
+You can either modify the built-in styles or can create new styles.

-When creating new styles it's recommended to first copy a built-in style with `lv_style_copy(&dest_style, &src_style)` to be sure all fields are initialized with a proper value.
+When creating new styles, it's recommended to first copy a built-in style with `lv_style_copy(&dest_style, &src_style)` to be sure all fields are initialized with the proper value.

-Do not forget the created style should be `static` or global.
+Do not forget to initialize the new style as `static` or `global`.
 For example:
 ```c
 static lv_style_t my_red_style;
 lv_style_copy(&my_red_style, &lv_style_plain);